Determination of the day of the week: Corresponding years

 There are seven possible days that a year can start on, and leap years will alter the day of the week after 29 February.
 This means that there are 14 configurations that a year can have.
 All the configurations can be referenced by a dominical letter, but as 29 February has no letter allocated to it, a leap year has two dominical letters, one for January and February and the other (one step back in the alphabetical sequence) for March to December.

-2021 is a common year starting on Friday, which means that it corresponds to the 2010 calendar year.
-The first two months of 2021 correspond to the first two months of 2016.
-2022 is a common year starting on Saturday, which means that it corresponds to the 2011 calendar year.
-The last ten months of 2022 correspond to the last ten months of 2016.
-2023 is a common year starting on Sunday, which means that it corresponds to the 2017 calendar year.
-2024 is a leap year starting on Monday, which means that it corresponds to the 1996 calendar year.
-The first two months of 2024 correspond to the first two months of 2018.
-The last ten months of 2024 correspond to the last ten months of 2019.
+2025 is a common year starting on Wednesday, which means that it corresponds to the 2014 calendar year.
+The first two months of 2025 correspond to the first two months of 2020.
+2026 is a common year starting on Thursday, which means that it corresponds to the 2015 calendar year.
+The last ten months of 2026 correspond to the last ten months of 2020.
+2027 is a common year starting on Friday, which means that it corresponds to the 2021 calendar year.
+2028 is a leap year starting on Saturday, which means that it corresponds to the 2000 calendar year.
+The first two months of 2028 correspond to the first two months of 2022.
+The last ten months of 2028 correspond to the last ten months of 2023.

 Each leap year repeats once every 28 years, and every common year repeats once every 6 years and twice every 11 years.
-For instance, the last occurrence of a leap year starting on Wednesday was 2020 and the next occurrence will be 2048.
-Likewise, the next common years starting on Friday will be 2027, 2038, and then 2049.
-Both of these statements are true unless a leap year is skipped, of which will not happen until 2100.
+For instance, the last occurrence of a leap year starting on Monday was 2024 and the next occurrence will be 2052.
+Likewise, the next common years starting on Wednesday will be 2031, 2042, and then 2053.
+Both of these statements are true unless a leap year is skipped, which will not happen until 2100.

 For details, see the table below: